 “You’re lying,” she said with a laugh.

-“No, I’m not,” said Ben, rubbing his bicep.
+“No, I’m not,” said Tyler, rubbing his bicep.
 “She will not let me lick her.
 She tells me it’s just gross.”
 He mocked her shrill voice.

-“Wow,” said Kathy.
+“Wow,” said Jenna.
 “I’ve had head once, I mean real make me squeal head.
 He left me.
 I’ve regretted that one ever since.”